danielcompton/anarchy/resources/README.md

 # Anarchy - logic without rules.

-A minimalist pure-clojure port of the unbalanced trees model of

-No dependencies except clojure itself.

-## What is it?

-It's a "logic engine" for end-users that encodes logic into decision tables.
+A "logic engine" for end-users that encodes logic into decision tables.
 Anarchy gives you a model you can build a UI around that programmers and non-programmers alike can grok.
 I wrote it to support user-editable pricing rules for a site where the users are not very